The background as a quantum observable: Einstein's hole argument in a quasiclassical context: Discussion

 Second, the background exists only in the limit.
 It does not exist for weakly relativistic fields.
 However weak the relativistic effects may be in a certain situation, there is always some level of accuracy such that the Newtonian limit is unable to make a sufficiently accurate prediction.
 For this level of accuracy, the Newtonian limit itself already does not provide any fixed background.
 Of course, one would need only an approximate background, but this approximate background should be already a structure of relativistic gravity, different from the background in the limit.

 Third, it seems unreasonable to expect that the experiment makes sense only in an extremely small environment of the Newtonian limit.
-Especially if we look at theorem \ref{th:measurement} and it's proof, we find that the thing our source particle interacts with does not have to be specified at all.
-We will obtain some observable complex value \oo\/ even if the lightweight particle appears highly relativistic, if there will be a lot of relativistic particle creation and destruction and so on.
-In theorem \ref{th:product} we don't need much more: Only the quite general principle of quantum theory that the system consisting of the source particle and it's environment has to be described by a tensor product of the two Hilbert spaces, with a scalar product defined in each of them.
-Even if we doubt that this principle survives in full quantum gravity, it is hard to expect that it starts to fail already for weak to moderate relativistic fields.
+Especially if we look at theorem \ref{t:measurement} and its proof, we find that the thing our source particle interacts with does not have to be specified at all.
+All we need is the quite general principle of quantum theory that the combination of a system and its environment has to be described by a tensor product of the two Hilbert spaces, with a scalar product defined in each of them.
+This general quantum principle works quite fine for highly relativistic particles used in current particle accelerator experiments.
+Thus, relativistic velocities do not seem to be problematic in any way for this principle.
+Thus, it seems reasonable to expect that we will obtain some observable complex value \oo\/ even if the lightweight particle appears highly relativistic, if there will be a lot of relativistic particle creation and destruction, and so on.

+Last but not least, even if we doubt that such fundamental principles of quantum theory as those used in the proof of theorem \ref{t:measurement} survive in full quantum gravity, it is hard to expect that they start to fail already for weak to moderate relativistic fields.
+But let's consider this in some more detail.